AMWA-TV/is-11/docs/Overview.md

 ### Receivers

-Each Receiver has `outputs` resource, which lists identifiers of all Outputs associated with this Receiver.
+Each Receiver has `outputs` resource, which lists identifiers of all Outputs associated with this Receiver,  and `status` resource showing Receiver's state in terms of IS-11.

 ### Inputs